 In 1788 Soane was appointed architect to the Bank of England and later became responsible for the public buildings in Whitehall and Westminster.
 He also designed a new Royal Entrance to the House of Lords and new Law Courts.
 His turned his own home in Lincoln’s Inn Field into a museum to house his large collection of art, architectural models, and antiquities.

 In Reading Soane also built a brewery and brewery house for the Simonds family at Seven Bridges, which was demolished in about 1900, and he designed a house for Lancelot Austwick (later Mayor of Reading) in Friar Street next to Greyfriars Church.
 The railings and side doors still survive in front of the former vicarage – now a nursery.

 This coloured mezzotint was published on 18 January 1830 and is based on a portrait painted by Sir Thomas Lawrence between 1828-29.
-The original oil painting can also be seen at the Soane Museum in London; the Trustees of the Museum gave this print to Reading in 1916.
+The original oil painting can also be seen at the Sir John Soane's Museum in London; the Trustees of the Museum gave this print to Reading Museum in 1916.
 The Model Room at the Museum still includes the original wooden model of the Simeon Monument.
 His former London home reflects his interest and is a must and its interiors are the best surviving examples of Soane’s work.
 The contrasting effects of light from domes and concealed skylights, and the flow of space through the rooms, produced what Soane called ‘the poetry of architecture’.

 The Simeon Monument is one of Soane's smaller masterpieces and was restored by Reading Borough Council in 2007.
 Stonework was cleaned with areas of repairs, recarving and repointing.
 Metalwork including the iron railings and lamp brackets were repaired and repainted, and three new brass lanterns were installed, based on the originals, lighting the Market Place once again.